4ms/stm32mp1-baremetal/README.md

 ## 6) Debug application

 This is completely optional, but is very convenient when developing.
-You must have a working bootloader and application uimg file, and the board must boot into the application.
-Once that's established, you can use a J-Link or ST-LINK programmer as well as debugger software on your host computer to load a new application image and debug it.
+You must have a working bootloader (at least SPL) which is responsible for initializing the DDR3 RAM.
+Once that's established, you can use a J-Link or ST-LINK programmer as well as debugger software on your host computer to load a new application image into RAM and debug it.

 This README isn't a tutorial on using gdb or debuggers or SEGGER Ozone and J-Link, so I won't go into detail here.
-I also experience some quirks and odd behavior, which is common when debugging remote targets with software from SEGGER, or OpenOCD.
-The process is no different than debugging on any other STM32 device: you have an elf file and you use gdb (or Ozone or TRACE32) to load it.
+I experience some quirks and odd behavior, which is common when debugging remote targets with software from SEGGER, or OpenOCD.
+The process is no different than debugging on any other STM32 device: you have an elf file and you use gdb (or Ozone or TRACE32) to load it and then set breakpoints, step through code, inspect variables and memory, etc.

 #### Debugging with Segger Ozone (OSD32 board only)